-Table 7 repeats the analysis in Table 6 for interest rates.28 For ease of interpretation, I study a dummy variable for "high interest", set equal to one when an account was randomly selected to receive 12 or 20 percent interest.
-Results are similar using alternative measures, such as the interest rate itself.
+Table 7 repeats the analysis in Table 6 for interest rates.26 For ease of interpretation, I study a dummy variable for "high interest", set equal to one when an account was randomly selected to receive 12 or 20 percent interest.
 Table 7 shows that higher interest rates on both husbands' and wives' accounts increased account use, but that this treatment effect does not vary with the bargaining power proxy.
-Moreover, the point estimates on the interaction terms are much smaller in magnitude than the ATM estimates and often point in the opposite direction of the ATM interaction effects.
-These results suggest that the bargaining power proxy is not simply identifying individuals who are highly elastic to changes in bank account terms.29 Taken as a whole, my findings support the hypothesis that intrahousehold concerns depressed use of ATM cards for low bargaining power individuals in my sample, especially women.
+These results suggest that the bargaining power proxy is not simply identifying individuals who are highly elastic to changes in bank account terms.